 May 18, 2011

 Thank you for contacting me regarding Industrial Hemp Farming Act of 2009.
 I welcome your thoughts and comments.

 On April 2, 2009, Representatives Ron Paul (R-TX) and Barney Frank (D-MA) introduced H.R.
 1866, the Industrial Hemp Farming Act of 2009.
 This legislation would remove restrictions on the cultivation of non-psychoactive industrial hemp and would exclude industrial hemp from the definition of "marijuana".
-This legislation has been referred to the House Energy and Commerce Committee and the House Judiciary Committee.
-Should this legislation come for consideration before the Senate, I will keep your thoughts in mind.
+This legislation was referred to the House Energy and Commerce Committee and the House Judiciary Committee but was not considered by the full House of Representatives prior to the adjournment of the 111th Congress.
+Should this legislation be reintroduced in the 112th Congress, you may be certain I will keep your views in mind.